elsawanjiru/-CMMG-Elsa/README.md

 Elsa Wanjiru

 ## Portfolio Description
-This portfolio describes a company that deals with cars and all the servics a car can be offerd.
+This portfolio describes a way of how i managed to simply create a memory game

 ## Installation process